This policy is intended to facilitate coordinated and consistent room booking practices at USC.

 6.4 The University's requirements for resources will take precedence over their use by external persons, groups or bodies.

 6.5 The University may refuse any request to hire if the proposed event is judged to be inappropriate for a University venue.
+Conditions for refusal of permission for an event to take place on University premises are set out in the Hire of University Facilities - Operational Policy.

 6.6 External activities are booked through Capital and Commercial (USC Venues and Catering) and are recorded in the relevant software package, Celcat.